forestgrape/coronavirus/economics.md

 ## Capital Services for Everybody

+### Reasons for Universal Capital Services
 To fully take advantage a capitalism capital is needed.
 Today in most countries capital access depends on the capital status:
 * Those with capital have access to a whole range of financial services either directly or through founding a new legal persons (e.g. joint-stock company).
 Companies can have limited liability and so are disposable in the sense that upon bankruptcy there's no liability for the owners.
 * Private credits for those without much capital are often limited to credits for goods which can be resold e.g. houses and consumption credits for electronics or cars.
 Often such credits have stringent liabilities.

+### Current Problem
+Providing capital services is associated with work:
+* risk and credibility checking
+* check & advise & improve business plan
+* accompanying the capital e.g. check if interest rates are paid regularly The work is per credit and not per amount of credit.
+Therefor handing out large credits is much more lucrative if the interest rate is constant.

+### Goal
+Make capital services available to everybody by designing a framework which makes it attractive to hand out small and medium size funds.

+### Experiences with Tools increasing the Availability of Capital Services
+* Community Reinvestment Act (CRA) in the US: federal regulator rate banks how well they invest into different neighborhoods especially if they invest into low- or mid-income communities.
+The rating is considered for approval of bank mergers, acquisitions and such.
+(W Kenton, updated 18.8.2020, investopedia.com)
+  * "Using recent empirical evidence, I demonstrate that over the last decade CRA has enhanced access to credit for low-income, moderate-income, and minority borrowers at relatively low cost, consistent with the theory that CRA is helping to overcome market failures."
+[Barr](#barr)
+  * "CRA loans have a statistically significant positive effect on small business growth" [Rupasingha](#Rupasingha)
+* Micro-credits
+  In Bangladesh and countries in South East Asia positive experiences have been gathered with micro-credits [in work].

+### Proposals for Implementation
+* lower interest rates by the national bank on money handed out as micro & small credits (the rates likely need to be a couple percentages lower) => more attractive for banks to hand out small credits
+* payback scheme based on taxes => those with a large fortune are able to pay more
+* possibly payback with taxes => easier to manage and structures already in place
+* the credits/funds should have an expiration date (e.g. 15 years) and so allowing a restart.

+## Modern Infrastructure
+[in work]

 ## Economic System for Liberalism
+[in work]

+## Summarized References
+[in work]

+## References
 [in work]